SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 # Problem: Iterator Test

-You are given a simple class "ListIterator", it should receive the collection (Strings) which it will iterate, through its constructor.
-You should store the elements in a List and get them initially through its constructor.
+You are given a simple class `ListIterator`, it should receive a collection of Strings which it will iterate, injected through its constructor.
+You should store the elements in a `List`.
 If there is null passed to the constructor, throw new **OperationNotSupportedException**.
 The class should have three main functions:

-- **Move** - should move an internal index position to the next index in the list, the method should return true if it successfully moved and false if there is no next index.
+- `Move` - should move an internal index position to the next index in the list, the method should return true if it successfully moved and false if there is no next index.
-- **HasNext** - should return true if there is a next index and false if the index is already at the last element of the list.
+- `HasNext` - should return true if there is a next index and false if the index is already at the last element of the list.
-- **Print** - should print the element at the current internal index, calling Print on a collection without elements should throw an appropriate exception with the message **"Invalid Operation!".**
+- `Print` - print the element at the current internal index, calling `Print` on a collection without elements should throw an appropriate exception with the message **"Invalid Operation!".**

 | **Command** | **Return Type** | **Description** |
 | --- | --- | --- |